suhaotian/xior/README.md

 ### Automatically refreshing access token

-We can use some plugins and interceptors to do this, the flows:
+We can use some plugins and interceptors to achieve this.
+The flow would be:

-1. In response interceptors, check if status code is session expired, we get new access token from API
+1. In response interceptors, check if status code is session expired, we set the new access token from API
 2. Then throw error, the error will occur the error retry plugin to retry request with the new access token

 Example code: